SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/index.md

 ## Limitations

-* The number of Cloud-to-Cloud Sources is limited to 20.
+* The number of Cloud-to-Cloud Sources is limited to 20 for free accounts, and 50 for all other accounts.
-* You are warned when you have 16 Sources or 80% of the limit.
+* You are warned when you reach 80% of the limit (16 Sources for free accounts, and 40 Sources for other accounts).
 * You are notified when you have reached the Source limit.

 ## Static IP addresses